ACG Virtual Grand Rounds: Career Edition

 A Fellow may submit up to three abstracts.
 The research should be based on clinical or basic science gastroenterology projects with which the Fellows have been involved, including work in progress or case reports with comprehensive literature reviews.
 Fellows will be selected competitively to receive invitations, based on their submitted abstracts.
 All Fellows attending the conference will be honored with a certificate of attendance.
 Each year, three Fellows attending the conference will be selected to receive Distinguished Achievement Awards, which include a $1000 travel award to the ACG Annual Meeting held in October of the same year.

-The next conference will be held in Spring 2023.
+The next conference will be held March 3-5, 2023 in Washington D.C.

 IBD 101: A Primer for First-Year GI Fellows